Within this post you’ll learn how to make an easy marinade for chicken Orange Herb Chicken Kabobs, and an accompanying blueberry balsamic sauce.

 - In a small pan, heat reaming ½-cup blueberries, balsamic vinegar and agave syrup over medium heat until just boiling.
 Reduce heat to low and simmer for 10 minutes.
 Smash blueberries in pan with a masher or flat spoon.
 Stir in cornstarch mix.
 Increase heat to medium, then boil 2–3 minutes to thicken up, stirring often.
 Combine with minced blueberry mixture.
 Allow to cool.

-- Spoon chilled sauce over grilled chicken kabobs and serve with Cayman Jack Margarita.
+- Spoon chilled sauce over grilled chicken kabobs and serve.